 Code R-Employer contributions to an Archer MSA.
 Show any employer contributions to an Archer MSA.
-See Archer MSA on page 6.
+See Archer MSA.

 Code S-Employee salary reduction contributions under a section 408(p) SIMPLE plan.
 Show deferrals under a section 408(p) salary reduction SIMPLE retirement account.
-However, if the SIMPLE plan is part of a section 401(k) arrangement, use code D. If you are reporting prior year contributions under USERRA, see the TIP above Code D on page 15.
+However, if the SIMPLE plan is part of a section 401(k) arrangement, use code D. If you are reporting prior year contributions under USERRA, see the TIP above Code D in Box 12-Codes.

 Code T-Adoption benefits.
 Show the total that you paid or reimbursed for qualified adoption expenses furnished to your employee under an adoption assistance program.
 Also include adoption benefits paid or reimbursed from the pre-tax contributions made by the employee under a section 125 (cafeteria) plan.
 However, do not include adoption benefits forfeited from a section 125 (cafeteria) plan.
-Report all amounts including those in excess of the \$12,650 exclusion.
-For more information, see Adoption benefits on page 6.
+Report all amounts including those in excess of the \$13,190 exclusion.
+For more information, see Adoption benefits.

 Code V-Income from the exercise of nonstatutory stock option(s).
 Show the spread (that is, the fair market value of stock over the exercise price of option(s) granted to your employee with respect to that stock) from your employee's (or former employee's) exercise of nonstatutory stock option(s).
 Include this amount in boxes 1, 3 (up to the social security wage base), and 5.
+Include this amount in box 14 if you are a railroad employer.